-The Reform Act of 1867 extended the franchise further to householders of property rated at £5 or more in the boroughs and £12 or more in the counties, adding about 1 million voters.
-The Act reduced the number of Devon Members of Parliament to 15, and created a new Eastern Division returning two M.P.s.
-The boroughs of Ashburton, Dartmouth, Honiton and Totnes were disenfranchised, and the borough of Tavistock lost one Member of Parliament.
+The Reform Act of 1867 extended the franchise further so that male householders of property rated at £5 or more in the boroughs and £12 or more in the counties were then able to vote.
+This added about 1 million voters.
+The Act reduced the number of Devon Members of Parliament from 22 to to 15, and created a new Eastern Division returning two Members of Parliament.
+The boroughs of Ashburton, Dartmouth, Honiton and Totnes were disenfranchised (they were no longer represented by their own Members of Parliament), and the borough of Tavistock lost one of its two Members of Parliament.

 The FRANCHISE ACT of l884

-The Franchise Act of 1884 established a uniform £5 voting qualification for both borough and county constituencies, thus raising the U.K. electorate from about 3 million to 5 million.
+The Franchise Act of 1884 established a uniform £5 voting qualification for both borough and county constituencies, thus raising the U.K. electorate (still entirely male) from about 3 million to 5 million.
 Large boroughs continued to return two Members of Parliament while the rest of the country was divided into single-member constituencies.
-The number of Devon Members of Parliament was reduced to 11, and eight new divisions were created to replace the former three.
-These were Ashburton, Barnstaple, Honiton, South Molton, Tavistock, Tiverton, Torquay and Totnes, each returning one M.P.
-The boroughs of Barnstaple, Tavistock and Tiverton were disenfranchised, and Exeter, Plymouth and Devonport each returned one M.P.
+The number of Devon Members of Parliament was reduced from 15 to 11, and eight new divisions were created to replace the former three (North, South and East Divisions).
+These new divisions were Ashburton, Barnstaple, Honiton, South Molton, Tavistock, Tiverton, Torquay and Totnes, each returning one Member of Parliament.
+The boroughs of Barnstaple, Tavistock and Tiverton were disenfranchised, and therefore lost their own Member of Parliament, and Exeter, Plymouth and Devonport each returned one M.P.

 The REPRESENTATION OF THE PEOPLE ACT of 1918

-The Representation of the People Act of 1918 extended the householder franchise of 1884, which, though hailed at the time as democratic, gave the vote to only three out of every five adult males, and no women.
+Following the First World War, the Representation of the People Act of 1918 extended the householder franchise of 1884.
+Though hailed at the time as democratic, this Act still gave the vote to only three out of every five adult males, and no women.
 A simple six month residency qualification was introduced for men, and votes were given to women over thirty on the old occupancy basis.
-This Act added more voters to the register than all its predecessors put together.
+Nevertheless, this Act added more voters to the register than all its predecessors put together.
 There were now l3 million men and 8.5 million women eligible to vote.
-A redistribution of seats aimed at creating uniform constituencies, each of about 70,000 voters and each returning one M.P.
+A redistribution of Parliamentary seats occurred.
+This was aimed at creating uniform constituencies, each of about 70,000 voters and each returning one M.P.
 A common franchise was established for both parliamentary and local elections.
-The number of Devon Members of Parliament was maintained; the Ashburton Division was abolished and the three Plymouth districts of Devonport, Drake and Sutton were given one M.P. each.
+The number of Devon Members of Parliament was maintained; the Ashburton Division was abolished, and because of the growth of the city of Plymouth the three Plymouth districts of Devonport, Drake and Sutton were given one Member of Parliament each.

 REPRESENTATION OF THE PEOPLE ACT OF 1928